-- The respiratory symptoms of ARDS usually start within 6 – 72 hours after an eliciting risk factor, and progresses rapidly.
+The respiratory symptoms of ARDS usually start within 6—72 hours after an eliciting risk factor and progress rapidly.

-Exudative phase is characterized by destruction of alveolar cells type 1 and the capillary endothelial cells, resulting in loss of the tight junctions that prevent the movement of fluid and macromolecules into the alveoli → leading to aggregation of fluid, plasma proteins, and cellular debris into the alveoli, together with dysfunction of pulmonary surfactant.
+The exudative phase is characterized by destruction of alveolar cells type 1 and the capillary endothelial cells.
+This results in loss of the tight junctions that prevent the movement of fluid and macromolecules into the alveoli.
+It leads to aggregation of fluid, plasma proteins and cellular debris into the alveoli, together with dysfunction of the pulmonary surfactant.
 These pathological changes ultimately lead to the formation of hyaline membrane whorls.

-- Clinical findings related to the precipitating factors may also exist, for example fever and hypotension in patient with sepsis.
+Clinical findings related to the precipitating factors may also exist, for example, fever and hypotension in the patient with sepsis.

-- Chest X-ray is not specific and typically shows bilateral alveolar infiltrates at least three-quarters of the lung fields, that indistinguishable from cardiogenic edema.
+Chest X-ray is not specific and typically shows bilateral alveolar infiltrates at least three-quarters of the lung fields, that are indistinguishable from cardiogenic edema.